seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 To blaze your marriage, reconcile your friends,
 Beg pardon of the prince, and call thee back
 With twenty hundred thousand times more joy
-Than thou went’st forth in lamentation.
+Than thou went'st forth in lamentation.
 Go before, nurse: commend me to thy lady;
 And bid her hasten all the house to bed,
 Which heavy sorrow makes them apt unto:
 Romeo is coming.

 **Nurse**
-O Lord, I could have stay’d here all the night
+O Lord, I could have stay'd here all the night
 To hear good counsel: O, what learning is!
-My lord, I’ll tell my lady you will come.
+My lord, I'll tell my lady you will come.

 **ROMEO**
 Do so, and bid my sweet prepare to chide.